×

 • Exercise: Gentle exercises may help decrease stiffness and improve range of motion.

-• Medications: Anti-inflammatory drugs (NSAIDs), can help relieve pain and inflammation and include ibuprofen (Advil), naproxen (Aleve) and other prescription anti-inflammatories.
+• Medications: Anti-inflammatory drugs (NSAIDs), can help relieve pain and inflammation and include ibuprofen (Advil), naproxen (Aleve), and other prescription anti-inflammatories.

 • Steroid injections: Steroid injections may be given to resolve the issue.
 However, if symptoms do not improve after a second injection, surgery might be the next option.

-If medications and at-home treatments don’t work, your doctor may recommend surgery known as “tenolysis” or “trigger finger release.”
-Surgeons perform surgery for trigger finger on an outpatient basis such Raleigh Orthopaedic Surgery Center.
-After an injection of local anesthesia to numb the single area, your surgeon makes a small cut in the palm and then cuts the tightened tendon sheath.
+If medications and at-home treatments do not work, your doctor may recommend a surgical procedure known as “tenolysis” or “trigger finger release.”
+Surgery for trigger finger is performed on an outpatient basis, with our surgeons operating out of our Raleigh Orthopaedic Surgery Centers.
+After an injection of local anesthesia to numb the area, your surgeon will make a small cut in the palm and then cut the tightened tendon sheath.
+As the tendon sheath heals, the area becomes looser, helping your finger move more easily.
+Surgery risks include infection or ineffective surgical results.

+Recovery from surgery for trigger finger can take a few weeks to six months.
+Your doctor may recommend physical therapy exercises to relieve post-surgery stiffness.
 You should be able to return to your normal activities within a few days after surgery.
 Your doctor will remove the sutures in 7 to 14 days.
+Before your procedure at Raleigh Orthopaedic, your team and your surgeon will ensure that all of your questions are answered and that the recovery process is clear.